 Falling column hazard!
-To avoid serious personal injury or death, do not lift the carriage or load the VRC until the VRC bracing is adequately sized and welded.
+To avoid serious personal injury or death, do not lift the carriage or load the carriage until the VRC bracing is adequately sized and welded.

-Through a Floor Figure 13-11
+In a Corner Figure 13-13

-Notch Mezzanine Figure 13-12
+Facing a Mezzanine Figure 13-14